syncfusion-content/uwp-docs/uwp/Radial-Gauge/Ranges.md

 ---
 layout: post
-title: Ranges in UWP Radial Gauge control | Syncfusion
+title: Ranges in UWP Radial Gauge | Syncfusion®
-description: Learn here all about Ranges support in Syncfusion UWP Radial Gauge (SfCircularGauge) control and more.
+description: Ranges in the UWP Radial Gauge highlight specific value intervals on the gauge scale, helping visualize thresholds, targets, and data groups.
 platform: uwp
 control: SfCircularGauge
 documentation: ug
 ---
-# Ranges in UWP Radial Gauge (SfCircularGauge)
+# Ranges in UWP Radial Gauge

 A range is a visual element that begins and ends at the specified values within a scale.